TUT-ARG/sed_vis/README.md

 To visualize only reference annotation along with audio, and merging events having only small gap between them (<100ms):

 ``./sed_visualizer.py -a ../tests/data/a001.wav -l ../tests/data/a001.ann -n reference --minimum_event_gap=0.1``

+To prepare visuals for publication.
+This will remove all audio playback buttons and tighten the layout.
+Also font size is increased.
+Use figure save button to save figure in svg format.
+One can use Inkscape to edit figure further and save into eps-format.

+``./sed_visualizer.py -a ../tests/data/a001.wav -l ../tests/data/a001.ann -n reference --publication``

 Quickstart: Using ``sed_vis`` in Python code
 =============================================